 Parking at the Ameristar is free, and there are spaces for 6,450 vehicles.

 Almost right across the Missouri River from the Ameristar, you’ll find the Hollywood Casino St. Louis, which is actually in Maryland Heights – a 25 mile drive from downtown.

 As the second busiest casino in the region, Hollywood has a spacious 120,000 square foot casino floor, and attached 502 room hotel.

-Besides the normal offerings, the resort’s 63 table games include a Mississippi Stud progressive, Heads-Up Hold’em, and some unusual ones I have yet to try, such as Cajun Stud, and Four Card Prime.
-There’s also a special Asian gaming section complete with 12 baccarat tables.
+Besides the normal offerings, the resort’s 80 table games include a Mississippi Stud progressive, Heads-Up Hold’em, and some unusual ones I have yet to try, such as Cajun Stud, and Four Card Prime.
+There’s also eight tables in the high-limit room.

-The good-sized poker room has your usual no-limit games and limit (starting at $3/6), and at least two tournaments every day of the week.
+The good-sized poker room (14 tables) has your usual no-limit games and limit games, high-hand jackpots, and at least one tournament every day of the week.

-The casino/hotel’s seven restaurants include the appropriately-named Eat-Up Buffet, the Celebrity Grill, Final Cut Steakhouse, a Charlie Gitto’s location (the Italian eatery has been a St. Louis staple since 1981), and the intriguing 99 Hops House, which serves 99 different craft beers.
+The casino/hotel’s seven restaurants include the Celebrity Grill, Final Cut Steakhouse, a Charlie Gitto’s location (the Italian eatery has been a St. Louis staple since 1981), and the intriguing 99 Hops House, which serves 99 different craft beers.